How Much Does it Cost to Repair an Awning?

 Replacing the fabric on your canopy ranges from $350 to $1,000 including installation.
 You will need to replace the vinyl if it's severely ripped and no longer protects the area underneath from the elements.

-Depending on the situation, you might be able to only replace parts of the fabric for lower cost.
-For larger tears or fraying around the edges of the awning, there really is no long-term repair other than to replace the canopy.
+Depending on the situation, you might be able to only replace parts of the fabric for a lower cost.
+For larger tears or fraying around the awning’s edges, replacing the canopy is the only solution.

-Aluminum awning can be repaired through replacement of individual strips, which costs between $200 and $550 including labor.
+You can repair aluminum awnings by replacing individual strips, which costs between $200 and $550 including labor.
 This is an essential step to take if your awning leaks.

+A new retractable arm might be as little as $80.
 The arm both holds your canopy and makes sure it can retract manually.
-A new retractable arm might be as little as $80.
-Units that support large canopies are more expensive, up to $300.
+Units that support large canopies are more expensive, costing up to $300.

 A worm gear, which acts as the mechanism to retract a manual canopy, costs between $100 and $300 to replace.
 When it breaks, you will not be able to move the unit.
 Replacement is typically your best option.